Middle School - Honors Living Books Program

 Students who participate in this program do more than what the school requires, and will be recognized at the end of the year at our Awards Day Program.
 This program begins each year on June 1st and ends on April 15th the following year.
 The two (2) books that the middle school students are required to read from the summer reading list may be included in this program.
-Instructions for those students who need accommodations are on the second tab located at the bottom of the document.
+Program Instructions for those students who need accommodations are on the listed here or the link to the right.

 The guidelines for this program are as follow:

 Students may read books above their grade level, but not below.

 The Verification Form must be completed and signed by a parent to get credit for the books read.

 There will be 2 honors levels; a Gold level (15+) and a Silver level (10-14).

 In order to qualify for either level award in middle school, one of the books may be read aloud as a family or as shared reading to open up discussion.

 The book lists for each level will be revised annually.